Follow TV Tropes

 • Gameplay and Story Segregation:

-• The crew chief will sometimes tell you there's a crash coming out of turn 3 when there actually hasn't been a crash there.
-He may even say this in Time Attack mode, where you're the only car on the track.
+• The first game's crew chief will sometimes tell you there's a crash coming out of Turn 3 when there actually hasn't been a crash there.
+He may even say this in Time Lap mode, where you're the only car on the track.
+This continues into Championship USA, where the spotter makes almost the exact same remark on both Beginner courses (Daytona International Speedway and Three-Seven Speedway).

 • In Scud Race, the crew chief will sometimes warn you that the engine's getting hotter or it's about to overheat.
 But engine temperature has no impact on the game at all.

-• Grandfather Clause: The Hornet Classic is allowed to perform the 4-1-4 drift because it uses the physics from the first game.
+• Grandfather Clause: Downshifting to first gear while driving any of the new cars in USA 2 will result with an immediate spin out.
+But the Hornet Classic is still allowed to perform the 4-1-4 drift since it uses the physics from the first game.

 • Guest Fighter: The Hornet car has appeared in other games, including numerous Crossover titles.